NOVUS-X/StarkMate/README.md

   <h5 align="center"> "The Autonomous Knight" </h5>
 </p>

-StarkMate is a decentralized chess platform that enables human players to collaborate with AI agents in competitive matches.
-Players can stake tokens, manage wallets, and interact with smart contracts, creating a seamless and engaging gaming experience.
-Join us in building the future of chess!
+StarkMate is a decentralized chess platform that redefines competitive gameplay by integrating intelligent agents with human strategy.
+Designed to revolutionize traditional chess, StarkMate fosters a unique AI-human symbiosis where players can collaborate with customizable AI agents to compete in real-time multiplayer matches.
+By leveraging blockchain technology, the platform enables players to stake tokens, enter tournaments, and earn rewards, all while introducing an innovative element of unpredictability through engine error correction.

 # Technologies
-StarkMate is built using the following cutting-edge technologies:

 ## Backend:
-- **Language**: - [Rust](https://www.rust-lang.org/) and the [Actix](https://actix.rs/) framework for an highly concurrent and scalable backend.
+- **Language**: - [Rust](https://www.rust-lang.org/) and the [Actix](https://actix.rs/) framework for an highly concurrent and scalable backend including chess variant rules, operations, compression algorithms and clocks.
 - **Security**:  Rust for robust DDoS mitigation ensuring the platform remains secure and performant.
 - **Database**: - [PostgreSQL](https://www.postgresql.org/) for storing games states, player profiles, and match history.
 - **Real-Time Communication**: - [WebSockets](https://docs.rs/websocket/latest/websocket/) for real-time gameplay updates

 ## Frontend:
-- **TypeScript**: - To develop modular, maintainable, and responsive frontend components.
+- **Language**: - [TypeScript](https://www.typescriptlang.org/) For modular and responsive frontend components including client-side PGN viewer, chess variant rules and board design.
-                  | Seamless integration with blockchain wallets (e.g., Argent) for token staking and transactions.

-## AI Layer:
+## AI:
-- **Python**: - The PyTorch framework would enable the integration of pre-trained AI models like Stockfish and Leela Chess Zero.
-              | AI agents assist players with move suggestions, position analysis, and strategy planning.
+- **Framework**: - [PyTorch](https://pytorch.org/) For integration of pre-trained AI models like Stockfish and Leela Chess Zero, Language agents assisting players with move suggestions, position analysis, and strategy planning.
+- **Stockfish**: - [StockFish](https://stockfishchess.org/) via [C++](https://cplusplus.com/) Chess engine compiled for cutting-edge browsers.

 ## Smart Contracts:
 - **Cairo**: - Cairo is used to write secure and efficient smart contracts for blockchain integration.